iconik-io/Tutorials/Manual Asset Generation/README.md

 You will find example JSON for all successful calls and the responses of those calls in the associated folders in this project.

 Create the asset itself.
-First call will be a POST to the assets endpoint. https://app.iconik.io/docs/apidocs.html?url=/docs/assets/spec/#/operations/default/post_v1_assets_
+First call will be a POST to the assets endpoint.
+https://app.iconik.io/docs/apidocs.html?url=/docs/assets/spec/#/operations/default/post_v1_assets_

 Next we will create a Format for this asset.
-We need the Asset ID (returned in the fist call) to create this. https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__formats_
+We need the Asset ID (returned in the fist call) to create this.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__formats_

 Once we have a format, we need to associate a File Set.
-We need both the Format ID and Asset ID to make this call. https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__file_sets_
+We need both the Format ID and Asset ID to make this call.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__file_sets_

-Last, we now need to loop through all of our Files we want to associate and add them to the File Set https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__files_
+Last, we now need to loop through all of our Files we want to associate and add them to the File Set.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__files_

 If the fileset you've created is a supported format by the iconik transcoder, you can use our transcoder to create a proxy automatically here.
 The iconik transcoder currently only supports single files in a file_set.
 If you already are using an unsupported format or you already have a proxy at the time of asset creation, you can upload it.
-To use our transcoder, you'd use the following endpoint https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__files__file_id__keyframes_
+To use our transcoder, you'd use the following endpoint.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__files__file_id__keyframes_

 If you already have a proxy, you'll need to manual create the proxy object and then upload it.
-To do so, use this endpoint. https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__proxies_
+To do so, use this endpoint.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__proxies_

 To upload to iconik standard proxy storage, you will get a "upload_url" in your response object from the proxy creation.
 This is a pre-signed URL that can be used to get your actual PUT URL.
 Simply POST to this url with the following header:
 `{'x-goog-resumable':'start','Content-Length':'0'}`
 In the successful response to this POST, you will recieve your full upload URL in the response header in the `location` key.
 Now upload your proxy file to this location with a PUT.
-Lastly, you will need to PATCH your proxy file to `"status":"CLOSED"` for it to work properly in iconik and be visible in the UI using this endpoint. https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/patch_v1_assets__asset_id__proxies__proxy_id__
+Lastly, you will need to PATCH your proxy file to `"status":"CLOSED"` for it to work properly in iconik and be visible in the UI using this endpoint.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/patch_v1_assets__asset_id__proxies__proxy_id__

 The last task to "complete" the asset will be to upload or generate a keyframe map.
-To generate a keyframe map from the proxy you uploaded, just make an empty call to this endpoint. https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__proxies__proxy_id__keyframes_
+To generate a keyframe map from the proxy you uploaded, just make an empty call to this endpoint.
+https://app.iconik.io/docs/apidocs.html?url=/docs/files/spec/#/operations/default/post_v1_assets__asset_id__proxies__proxy_id__keyframes_

 # Summary